Are you Pregnant? Considering Placing Your Baby for Adoption? We can help.

 It is an example of a heartfelt decision and loving sacrifice made by the birth mother, who willingly chooses to place her child with an adoptive family who can give the child their best chance at life.
 Birth parents made the conscious decision to place their child for adoption because it was best for the child and the adoptive family absolutely wanted the child.
 This is anything but giving up.

-An unplanned pregnancy tends to put life into a different perspective.
+An unplanned or unwanted pregnancy tends to put life into a different perspective.
 One that all too often leaves you feeling confused or overwhelmed.
-Pressure to terminate and other negative remarks pour in from those who know and love you.
+Pressure to terminate your pregnancy and other negative remarks pour in from those who know and love you.
 What do you do?

 Adoption is an extremely personal decision.
 Adoption Choices of Colorado is happy to provide any and all information and educational resources we can; but, at the end of the day, we understand that you may need some time to think everything over.
 We will never force you into something you don’t want to do.
 That’s not how we do things.
 However, we can promise to walk with you each step of the way if you decide that placing your baby for adoption is the right choice for you.